eZmaxinc/eZmax-SDK-perl/README.md

 use EzmaxApi::Object::FieldEEzsigntemplatesignatureTooltipposition;
 use EzmaxApi::Object::FieldEEzsigntemplatesignatureType;
 use EzmaxApi::Object::FieldENotificationpreferenceStatus;
+use EzmaxApi::Object::FieldEPaymenttermType;
 use EzmaxApi::Object::FieldEPhoneType;
 use EzmaxApi::Object::FieldEUserEzsignsendreminderfrequency;
 use EzmaxApi::Object::FieldEUserType;
+use EzmaxApi::Object::FieldEVariableexpenseTaxable;
 use EzmaxApi::Object::FieldEVersionhistoryType;
 use EzmaxApi::Object::FieldEVersionhistoryUsertype;
 use EzmaxApi::Object::FieldEWebhookEzsignevent;
 use EzmaxApi::Object::FieldEWebhookManagementevent;
 use EzmaxApi::Object::FieldEWebhookModule;
+use EzmaxApi::Object::FieldPksEzmaxclientOs;
+use EzmaxApi::Object::FontAutocompleteElementResponse;
+use EzmaxApi::Object::FontGetAutocompleteV2Response;
+use EzmaxApi::Object::FontGetAutocompleteV2ResponseAllOf;
+use EzmaxApi::Object::FontGetAutocompleteV2ResponseMPayload;
 use EzmaxApi::Object::FranchisebrokerAutocompleteElementResponse;
 use EzmaxApi::Object::FranchisebrokerGetAutocompleteV2Response;
 use EzmaxApi::Object::FranchisebrokerGetAutocompleteV2ResponseAllOf;